iarna/cp2077-merge-options/README.md

 To run it in a terminal window, first open up a terminal window by pressing Win-R and entering "powershell" and clicking "Ok".

-Head back to MO2 and bring the entry in Modify Exeutables for merge-options.exe and copy the "Binary" section.
+Head back to MO2 and bring the entry in Modify Executables for merge-options.exe and copy the "Binary" section.

 Back to the Powershell window we opened, type `& "`, press Ctrl-Shift-V to insert the value we copied from MO2, and finally type `"` and press enter.